-Installation issues that you may encounter with your Avaya system typically involve issues with display output, improperly connected cables, or network bandwidth or connectivity.
+Installation issues that you may encounter with your Avaya system typically involve improperly connected cables, or network bandwidth or connectivity.
 For information about troubleshooting other issues that users may encounter with Avaya systems refer to the Avaya Video Communications Systems User Guide.